 Our charity has supported Andy at various points over the years, and in turn he has become a passionate fundraiser for our charity.
 He has taken on two tandem skydives, taken part in St Helen’s 10k Run, abseiled down the Big One in Blackpool, the Warrior Challenge in 2017 and undertook a variety of challenges in 2019 to mark the year of his 10th anniversary since being operationally injured.

 Andy is an accomplished motivational speaker.
 His autobiography ‘Standing Tall: The Inspirational Story of a True British Hero’ was published in 2013, and is a powerful read.
 In June 2019, Andy was awarded an MBE in the Queen’s Birthday Honours List for voluntary service to veterans and to people with disabilities in St Helens.
-Andy has recently now established The Standing Tall Foundation. www.standingtall.co.uk
+Andy has established the Standing Tall Foundation with John Tabern in 2020 which promotes mental and physical health for all – www.standingtallfoundation.org.uk.

 Andy says: “After my discharge I chose to become even more involved with The Soldiers’ Charity because they support the full spectrum of the Army family.
 I have met amazing and inspirational people who test their physical and mental limit to raise much needed funds for others.
 I keep pushing myself forward to show other guys injured in service what can be done, that it’s not the end of the world and you can carry on as normal a life as possible.”